RDFLib/rdflib/docs/assorted_examples.rst

 Formal definition
 -----------------
-The :meth:`transitive_objects` method finds all nodes such that there is a path from subject to one of those nodes using only the predicate property in the triples.
-The :meth:`transitive_subjects` method is similar; it finds all nodes such that there is a path from the node to the object using only the predicate property.
+The :meth:`~rdflib.graph.Graph.transitive_objects` method finds all nodes such that there is a path from subject to one of those nodes using only the predicate property in the triples.
+The :meth:`~rdflib.graph.Graph.transitive_subjects` method is similar; it finds all nodes such that there is a path from the node to the object using only the predicate property.

 Informal description, with an example
 -------------------------------------
-In brief, :meth:`transitive_objects` walks forward in a graph using a particular property, and :meth:`transitive_subjects` walks backward.
+In brief, :meth:`~rdflib.graph.Graph.transitive_objects` walks forward in a graph using a particular property, and :meth:`~rdflib.graph.Graph.transitive_subjects` walks backward.
 A good example uses a property ``ex:parent``, the semantics of which are biological parentage.
-The :meth:`transitive_objects` method would get all the ancestors of a particular person (all nodes such that there is a parent path between the person and the object).
-The :meth:`transitive_subjects` method would get all the descendants of a particular person (all nodes such that there is a parent path between the node and the person).
+The :meth:`~rdflib.graph.Graph.transitive_objects` method would get all the ancestors of a particular person (all nodes such that there is a parent path between the person and the object).
+The :meth:`~rdflib.graph.Graph.transitive_subjects` method would get all the descendants of a particular person (all nodes such that there is a parent path between the node and the person).
 So, say that your URI is ``ex:person``.

 The following code would get all of your (known) ancestors, and then get all the (known) descendants of your maternal grandmother: